WordPress/openverse/documentation/api/reference/search_algorithm.md

 well as parts of Openverse's historical development.
 Parts of the story for how Openverse's indexes came to be configured as they are today are likely missing.
-Future improvements to Openverse's indexing and search will be more carefully documented here and in the code to ensure there is greater longevitiy of understanding.
+Future improvements to Openverse's indexing and search will be more carefully documented here and in the code to ensure there is greater longevity of understanding.

 > **Note**: This document avoids covering details covered in the